stratapp/stratapp-website/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

   methodologies they need to create and articulate strategy.
 video_id: ''
 banner_image: "/uploads/collaboration.jpg"
-slug: best strategy execution software
+slug: best strategy execution software app
-seo_title: 'best strategy execution software in the world right now is #stratapp'
+seo_title: 'best strategy execution software app in the world right now is #stratapp'
-seo_description: 'Best strategy execution software in the world right now is #stratapp.
+seo_description: 'Best strategy execution software app in the world right now is #stratapp.
-  #stratapp is strategy execution software designed for org-wide 100% of employees,
+  #stratapp is the first strategy execution software app designed for org-wide 100%
-  not only people lucky enough to be inside the strategy development circle.'
+  of employees, not only the people lucky enough to be inside the strategy development circle.'
 feature_image: ''

 ---